What is this place?

 Do not mass-copy other pages directly: You can quote sections from other sites (start the line with a > character), but if possible write something in your own words.
 Also note that links to sources are not required, especially if it's a simple answer.

 Competitive teams only: In other words, teams for competitive battling with other people or the advanced post-game sections like Battle Subway, Battle Tower or Pokemon World Tournament.
 No teams for regular gameplay: there are too many variables for these questions to be useful, and in-game teams do not need much work, just a variety of Pokemon types and moves.

 Full teams only: In general this means 6 Pokemon for 6v6 singles.
 Doubles teams would be 4 Pokemon.
 If you don't have a 6th Pokemon then put something in and say you are not sure about it and would like more suggestions.

 Include all relevant details: This means all 4 moves for each Pokemon and each Pokemon's ability, nature and EVs (Effort Values).
 If you don't know about EVs then take a few moments to read our detailed EV guide here.
 If you are still not sure, put in something basic (e.g. max attack, max speed for a physical sweeper).

 Learn team-building 101: Know the difference between Physical/Special/Status category moves.
 Know that using two attacking moves of the same type is best avoided (with some exceptions).

 Only answer if you have notable improvements: In other words, don't answer with just one minor suggestion, unless you are really sure there is nothing else at all to be improved.

 Respect people's choices: This applies to both questions and answers.
 Saying someone's team sucks isn't really helpful.
-And if someone has taken the time to answer, don't just dismiss them.
+And if someone has taken the time to answer your question, don't just dismiss them.

 Chat is more relaxed and informal so lowercase and shorthand is fine here, as long as it's understandable.